List of immigrant detention sites in the United States

 This is a list of detention facilities holding immigrants in the United States.
+The second Trump administration has expanded immigration detention as part of the administration's mass deportation policy.
+In January 2025, ICE began to carry out raids on sanctuary cities, with hundreds of immigrants detained and deported.

-The United States maintains the largest illegal immigrant detention camp infrastructure in the world, which by the end of the fiscal year 2007 included 961 sites either directly owned by or contracted with the federal government, according to the Freedom of Information Act Office of the U.S. Immigration and Customs Enforcement (ICE).
+The United States maintains the largest immigrant detention camp infrastructure in the world, which by the end of the fiscal year 2007 included 961 sites either directly owned by or contracted with the federal government, according to the Freedom of Information Act Office of the U.S. Immigration and Customs Enforcement (ICE).
 During the period 2007–2009, no fewer than 363 detention camps were used.

-As of as of 07/10/2017 the ICE Enforcement and Removal Operation custody management division listed 200 detention centers.
+As of 10 July 2017, the ICE Enforcement and Removal Operation custody management division listed 200 detention centers.

-As of October 2025 only 100 were listed as in use.
+As of February 2026, ICE reported it used 225 detention facilities in the current fiscal year, which began on October 1, 2025.
+On January 15, 2026, ICE reported holding around 73,000 individuals in custody, the highest level since its founding in 2003.